 Life Application Challenges:

-1. Go to the ReZLife Facebook page and write your best answer to the question, “Where are you from?”
+- Go to the Club Beyond Facebook page and write your best answer to the question, “Where are you from?”

-2. Do you consider yourself one of God’s children?
-Try to find a Scripture passage that supports you idea.
+- Do you consider yourself one of God’s children?
+Try to find a Scripture passage that supports your idea.

 IDENTITY comes from the Latin word ‘idem’ meaning ‘same.’
 The origin is from the late 16th century meaning ‘the quality of being identical.’